Trendyol/Jdempotent/README.md

     }
 }
 ```
-3 - You almost don't need anything, just add dependency and datasource configuration later have fun.
-But if you want custom error case, you should implement `ErrorConditionalCallback` like a following example
+3 - If you want custom error case, you should implement `ErrorConditionalCallback` like a following example

 ```java
 @Component